Building a New Lightroom & Photoshop Editing PC: A Comprehensive Guide

-- Aug 1
+- Aug 1, 2025

-- 2 min read
+- 4 min read

-In Part 1 of this series, I shared the struggles I was having with my ageing Lightroom setup and why it was time for a serious rethink.
+In Part 1 of this series, I shared the struggles I faced with my ageing Lightroom setup and why it was time for a serious rethink.
 Years of smooth editing had finally hit a wall: slow imports, laggy previews, and an overall editing experience that felt like wading through treacle.

 Before jumping into the fun part—choosing shiny new components—I wanted to take a step back and explore the options I considered along the way.
 In the end, three paths were on the table: upgrade, replace, or build new.
 Here’s how I weighed them up.